coder-isb/workspace/README.md

 Strengthen capabilities in delivery management, data architecture, engineering excellence, automation, collaboration, and continuous improvement to create measurable impact for projects, teams, and organizational goals by year-end.

+(I will ensure business and delivery excellence by meeting or exceeding utilization (>=82%) and billability targets while ensuring predictable and high-quality execution with >=80% sprint/milestone adherence and zero critical SLA breaches across assigned deliverables.

+I will ensure contribution to the success of others and the Data Practice by supporting offshore delivery commitments, participating in interview drives, hackathons, and knowledge-sharing initiatives, and collaborating with CoE teams on frameworks, accelerators, automation, and agentic AI solutions.

+I will ensure strengthening of capabilities in delivery management, data architecture, engineering excellence, automation, collaboration, and continuous improvement to create measurable impact for projects, teams, and organizational goals by year-end.)

 =========================================
 Drive AI adoption and innovation by integrating AI and agentic solutions into daily project activities to improve productivity, reduce time spent on low-value tasks, and enhance delivery efficiency across assigned responsibilities.